united-security-providers/usp-core-waap/src/docs/getting-started.md

   --namespace usp-core-waap-operator
 ```

-Verify the operator pod is running:
+Verify that the operator pod is running:

 ```shell
 kubectl get pods -n usp-core-waap-operator